juangamella/sempler/README.md

 ## Overview

-The semi-synthetic data generation procedure is implemented in the class `sempler.DRFSCM` (see [docs](https://sempler.readthedocs.io/en/latest/.)).
+The semi-synthetic data generation procedure is implemented in the class `sempler.DRFNet` (see [docs](https://sempler.readthedocs.io/en/latest/.)).
 A detailed explanation of the procedure can be found in Appendix E of the [paper](https://arxiv.org/abs/2211.14897).

 Additionally, you can generate purely synthetic data from general additive-noise models.
 Two classes are defined for this purpose.